-Level 2 Union House, University of Melbourne
+University of Melbourne

-Opening hours: 11am - 5pm Monday to Friday
+OPENING HOURS: 11am - 5pm Monday to Friday

-The George Paton Gallery is a contemporary art gallery that presents projects by student practitioners throughout the year.
-The GPG is free to attend, and we invite proposals from University of Melbourne students to participate in our program.
-We encourage experimental, collaborative and pedagogical approaches to contemporary art and provide a supportive platform for student artists, writers and curators.
-The GPG is run by the Arts Programs department.
+The George Paton Gallery is a contemporary art gallery that presents projects by the University of Melbourne students throughout the year.
+The GPG is free to attend, and we invite proposals from students from all departments to participate in our program.
+We encourage experimental, collaborative, and education-focused approaches to contemporary art and related projects and provide a supportive platform for student artists, writers and curators.

 The gallery’s exhibition programs have forecast emerging trends in Australian arts practice, including feminist practices, the use of new media, the phenomenon of the Curator, and the return of painting.
 Since 1994, the Gallery’s program has focused primarily on student practitioners, with many past and recent exhibitors achieving notoriety both in Australia and overseas.

 To keep in touch with our programs please sign up for our fortnightly e-news to see our online exhibitions, workshops and more.

-Click here to join
+E-news: Click here to join